 View and export results

 Google Consumer Surveys aggregates and analyzes responses from users and presents results in a simple online interface.
-You can view these results online or export these results in CSV or image format (PNG or PNG with results table).
+You can view these results online or export these results to Excel.

 To view your survey results: